joemoose/dungeoneers.d20/docs/appendix-i.md

 	!!! info "Example"

 		Zathar the Sorcerer invokes a flying carpet, which he uses to escape.
-He sacrifices three animae (the rug is about his size and can *magically fly* for *2 rounds*).
+He sacrifices three anima (the rug is about his size and can *magically fly* for *2 rounds*).

 - **HARM**